zzhangjii/learning-library/workshops/dvcs-5/LabGuide100.md

 Key Take Aways from this lab:
 - Starting up an OAC5 instance
-- Learning and getting acclimatised to the DV interface
+- Learning and getting acclimatized to the DV interface

 ### 1b) Reviewing the Home page and the primary menus